oisdk/site/posts/2018-07-30-verified-avl.markdown

 version stores the ordering proof at the leaves, as well as the bounds as indices.
-Its [*universe*](https://pigworker.wordpress.com/2015/01/09/universe-hierarchies/) is also different: briefly, universes are related to Russell's paradox.
-In Haskell, once you start fiddling around with dependent types, one of the things you might write is a heterogeneous list:
+Its [*universe*](https://pigworker.wordpress.com/2015/01/09/universe-hierarchies/) is also different: briefly, universes are one of the ways to avoid Russell's paradox when you're dealing with dependent types.

+In normal, standard Haskell (how quaint!), we think of types as things that describe values.
+When you've got a list, everything in the list has the same type, and that is good and right.

+These days, though, we're not so constrained:

 ```haskell
 infixr 5 :-